mvaughan20/487-Final-Project/README.md

    * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'
    * Click 'Program Device' then xc7a100t_0 to download traffic.bit to the Nexys A7-100T board
    * Turn the knob to start the game and increase the car's speed.
 Good Luck!
+### Contributions:
+* Anthony Guadagno:
+  -
+* Matthew Vaughan:
+  -
+* Shady Kamel:
+  -

+Summary of the process:

+Timeline of the Project:

+Challenges and Solutions: